Sublinear Variational Optimization of Gaussian Mixture Models with Millions to Billions of Parameters: Numerical Experiments

-In contrast to \fullMFA{}, the number of joint evaluations per data point is in each iteration upper-bounded for \varMFA{}.
-Concretely, the number of joint evaluations for \varMFA{} is bounded by the size of all search spaces $\GGn$, which remains constant relative to $C$.
-In practice, the actual number tends to be lower than this bound due to intersections of the sets $g_c$.
-However, \varMFA{} typically requires more iterations than \fullMFA{} due to its partial E-steps (and its additional initial partial E-steps).
-In principle, a larger number of iterations until convergence could result in \varMFA{} being less efficient than \fullMFA{} across the whole optimization procedure.
-Considering \cref{fig:scaling}, however, our numerical evaluation clearly shows a significant gain in computational efficiency.
-Importantly, the efficiency gain presents itself as a different scaling of the computational complexity with $C$ (in contrast to, e.g., a constant offset).
-Concretely, we observed for all datasets that the number of joint evaluations per data point scales sublinearly with $C$, with all scaling exponents consistently below $1/3$ (which corresponds to a cubic root dependency, $\sqrt[3]{C}$).
-For instance, when considering $C=100$, the required number of joint evaluations for \fullMFA{} was approximately three times higher compared to \varMFA{} across all datasets.
-However, as $C$ increased to the highest examined value of $C=800$, the difference in the number of joint evaluations spanned an order of magnitude.
-For even larger $C$, the reduction in joint evaluations for \varMFA{} compared to \fullMFA{} still increases further (we investigate such larger $C$ in the next sections).
+In contrast to \fullMFA{}, the number of joint evaluations per data point and iteration is upper-bounded for \varMFA{}, i.e., it is limited by the search space size $S=C'G +1 \leq{}C$ (cf. \cref{sec:construction_Gn}).
+In practice, the actual number is often lower than this bound.
+It may be that \varMFA{} requires more iterations than \fullMFA{} due to its partial E-steps, and we indeed observe more iterations in our empirical evaluations.
+Importantly, however, our empirical results for \varMFA{} clearly show a substantial overall gain in computational efficiency compared to \fullMFA{}.
+This gain presents itself as a different complexity scaling with $C$ (in contrast to, e.g., gains in terms of constant offsets).
+Concretely, the joint evaluations per data point clearly scale {\em sublinearly} with $C$, with all scaling exponents consistently below $1/3$ (cubic root dependency, $\sqrt[3]{C}$).

+For instance, for $C=100$, \fullMFA{} required approximately three times as many joint evaluations compared to \varMFA{} across all datasets.
+However, as $C$ increased to $800$, the difference spanned an order of magnitude.
+For even larger $C$, the reduction in joint evaluations for \varMFA{} compared to \fullMFA{} increases still further (we investigate such larger $C$ in the next sections).

-When observing the training time (depicted as annotations in \cref{fig:scaling}), we discerned marginal speed-ups of \varMFA{} compared to \fullMFA{} already for $C=100$.
-For $C=800$, the training speed of \varMFA{} then substantially surpassed that of \fullMFA{}, highlighting the practical effectiveness of the novel approach not solely in terms of theoretical complexity scaling but also in terms of concrete runtime reductions.
-Analogous to the reduction of joint evaluations, the improvements in runtimes are expected to increase further with larger values of $C$ (cf.\,\Cref{sec:largescale}).
+When observing the training time (depicted as annotations in \cref{fig:scaling}), we discerned marginal speed-ups of \varMFA{} over \fullMFA{} for $C=100$.
+For $C=800$, \varMFA{} significantly outperformed \fullMFA{}, which shows not only the improved theoretical complexity scaling but also practical runtime reductions.
+Analogous to the joint evaluations, the improvements in runtimes increase with larger values of~$C$ (cf.\ \Cref{sec:largescale}).